ofekbaribi/Computer-Applications-in-Econometrics/README.md

 Findings:
 - **Ratings were higher in the late 1970s**, followed by a slight decline in later decades.
-- There is **no clear increasing or decreasing trend after the 1980s**.
+- While there is no clear long-term increasing or decreasing trend after the 1980s, **a sharp drop in ratings is observed in 2004.**

 ## Regression Analysis
 A multivariate regression model was applied to **Action movies** to examine how different characteristics influence ratings.